thuizhou/PSweight/README.md

 These updates aim to enhance the PSweight package’s functionality, usability, and analytical precision.
 Users are encouraged to explore the new features and provide feedback for continuous improvement.

+The version 1.1.7 includes module for cluster design.
+Please check out the help page for PSweight_cl and SumStat_cl.

 ## Downloads